voidfnc/voidfnc_prompts/README.md

 ## 🏁 Special Mode Triggers & Commands

-voidBeastMode includes three advanced modes, each with their own trigger phrases.
+voidBeast includes three advanced modes, each with their own trigger phrases.
 Type or say one of these commands to activate the corresponding mode:

 ### 🔎 Deep Research Mode